jdereg/json-command-servlet/README.md

 where 'status' is true if the method called returned without exception, otherwise 'status' is false.
 The 'result' is the JSON string-ified version of the method's return value.
 If the method throws an exception, the exception message is the "result" and the status is false.
-See json-io for a Java-script 'call()' method that makes the Ajax request for you with a very simple notation.
+See json-io for a Java-script 'call()' method that makes the REST request for you with a very simple notation.
 Use call("FooController.barMethod", []);

 In order for a 'Controller' class (That is the standard name of classes that are callable externally) to be called, it must have the Java annotation @ControllerClass.
 This can be added directly to the class, or to an interface